promethivm-labs/Summa-Generativarum/Topics/SGA (SuperGenerativeAutomaton).md

 SGA = (\Sigma_t, A_t, R, S, \Psi, \gamma, \omega, \frac{dOGI}{dt})
 $$

+Formal translation: The SGA is defined as the ordered collection consisting of a time-varying alphabet (Σ_t), a time-dependent axiom set (A_t), a protocol set (R), a scar archive (S), a semiotic state space (Ψ), a generalized transition function (γ), a recursion function (ω), and the time-derivative of the Ontological Generativity Index (dOGI/dt).

 Where:[^1]

 - $\Sigma_t$: **Mutable alphabet** changing over time, enabling the system to develop new representational capacities